Louie Welch: Controversy

-Welch was mayor in 1967 when two days of siege by the Houston police at predominantly black Texas Southern University.
-A police officer was accidentally killed by another police officer.
-Many Texas Southern students were taken into custody.
+Welch was mayor in 1967 during two days of siege by Houston police at the predominantly black Texas Southern University, when a police officer was accidentally killed by another police officer.
+Multiple students were taken into custody.
 The events created a rift between the administration and many of Houston's African Americans.

 In 1968, Welch's last term was marred by controversy, being that his second mayoral bid was financed by questionable sources.
 It was rumored that his campaign was associated with organized crime with a handful of his cabinet coming under suspicion and indicted as a result of this link.
 Welch's reputation came under fire because of his friendships with well known crime leaders.

 In early 1985, Welch was a leader in the opposition to the extension of job protection rights to homosexuals employed by the city government.
 Welch came back that year to run against incumbent Mayor Kathy Whitmire, who had served since 1982, in the Houston Mayoral Elections.
 Some of his comments (namely his candid quote caught by a microphone on live television, suggesting that one way to curb the spread of HIV would be to "shoot the queers") upset the city's gay community.
 The Houston GLBT Political Caucus supported Whitmire, his opponent in the race.
 She went on to defeat him in that race, remaining the city's mayor until the early 1990s.